richard-to/dashgourd-import-mysql/README.md

 # Dashgourd Import for MySQL

-Helper functions to import MySQL data into DashGourd.
+Helper functions to import MySQL data into Dashgourd.